ItsQc/pidlwick/README.md

 Create a new app and give it a name (preferably the same as the Discord bot & git repo for simplicity).
 On the **Deploy** tab, select "GitHub" for **Deployment Method** and then select the repo you're using for the bot code.
 This will prompt you to authenticate to GitHub in order to allow the Heroku itegration - do so.

+You also need to set up environment variables, which Heroku calls "Config Vars".
+Settings > Config Vars > Reveal, and add a key/value pair for every environment variable defined in `.env`.

 Once the app is connected to GitHub, you can manually deploy by going to the App Dashboard > Deploy > Manual Deploy from branch `main`.
 (I haven't set up automatic deploys yet, but will do so if this takes off.)

 ## Local Development